 Get a full glass of cold water and down the entire thing as fast as you can while holding your breath.
 Once you’ve finished that glass your hiccups should be completely gone!

 You could even repeat the process a second time if your hiccups are a bit more cantankerous.

-Other methods of drinking water for hiccups are siting upside down while carefully drinking a glass of water.
+Other methods of drinking water for hiccups are sitting upside down while carefully drinking a glass of water.
 Pinching your nose and taking slow gulps of water.
 Or plugging your ears while drinking at a normal pace.

 If one method doesn’t work for you don’t give up!
 Try another approach.

-- article on How to Naturally Treat Gastritis
+- How to Naturally Treat Gastritis

 3. Applying Collarbone Pressure